NoahBurkholder/wiki-noah/docs/design.md

 * [Gang Beasts (Again)](http://store.steampowered.com/app/285900/Gang_Beasts/)
 * [Far Cry: Blood Dragon](http://store.steampowered.com/app/233270/Far_Cry_3__Blood_Dragon/)

+All of this said, most games aren't violent.
+You can, and probably should design games without violence until you are confident and responsible enough to do it properly.
+You should be capable of well-designed 'Doom-calibre' Game Feel before you justify your violence with "it feels good" and you should be culturally aware and sensitive enough to not make a tone-deaf fool of yourself as your avatar mows down disenfranchised people.

+There **can** be good violence in games.

+But if you can't make a good game **without** adding violence - violence isn't going to save your shitty game.

+So maybe start by making game which isn't violent.

 #### A Letter to Parents, and Donald Trump

 <details><summary>Can we shut the fuck up about videogame violence?
 (Click to expand if you reallyyyyy want.)</summary><br>